 - Our meetings are generally held in the Ogden area on the third Monday of the month, September through May, with occasional exceptions.
 Besides meetings, we host numerous activities and events throughout the year.

 Golden Spike Chapter has a proud history of local, community and national service.
-Through the past Century we have donated flags in the community, encouraged proper flag display, assisted in Courts of Naturalization, promoted awareness of the U.S. Constitution by annually sponsoring community observances of Constitution Week.
+Through the past Century we have donated flags in the community, encouraged proper flag display, assisted in Courts of Naturalization, promoted awareness of the U.S. Constitution though annual observances of Constitution Week.
 We worked with the Red Cross in wartime projects.
-We raised funds for 1,000 seedling trees to reforest ten acres at Snow Basin in the 1950s.
+The Chapter raised funds for 1,000 seedling trees to reforest ten acres at Snow Basin in the 1950s.

 For many years the Chapter conducted Oratory and American History Essay Contests and presented Good Citizenship Awards.
 We have helped children learn to read, presented ROTC and JROTC medals, donated books and DAR magazines to libraries and the VA Medical Center, and donated items to the Ogden Homeless Veterans Fellowship.

-When the George E. Wahlen Veterans Nursing Home was built in Ogden in 2009, Golden Spike Chapter donated $5,000 to furnish a room.
-We have donated various items for the veterans and frequently visit.
+When the George E. Wahlen Veterans Nursing Home was built in Ogden in 2009, Golden Spike Chapter donated $5,000 to furnish a room, and we frequently visit and donate items for the veterans.
 We participate in annual Veterans Day Parades.
 We have participated in Utah Honor Flight ceremonies and sponsored a World War II veteran on a flight.
-We proudly acted as a Commemorative Partner in the Department of Defense’s commemoration of the 50th anniversary of the Vietnam War.
-We have welcomed home Vietnam Veterans with Pinning Ceremonies.
+The Chapter proudly acted as a Commemorative Partner in the Department of Defense’s commemoration of the 50th anniversary of the Vietnam War, and we have welcomed home Vietnam Veterans with Pinning Ceremonies.
 We partner with Wreaths Across America and participate in placing wreaths on Veteran Graves.
-We partner with Quilts of Valor and have made and presented several quilts to World War II Veterans.
+Partnering with Quilts of Valor, we have made and presented several quilts to Veterans.
 We partnered with the Weber Heritage Foundation to restore the Doughboy Monument in the Ogden City Cemetery which was rededicated in November 2018.

 Golden Spike Chapter has presented Community Service Awards, a Conservation Medal, and Women in American History Awards to recognize deserving members of our community.